DoriMil/doctor-appointment-booking-app/README.md

 - **Spring Boot 3.4.4**: Framework for building the application.
 - **Spring Data JPA**: For database interaction and persistence.
-- **H2 Database**: In-memory database used for quick testing and development.
+- **H2 Database**: In-memory database for quick testing and development.
 - **Spring Web**: To handle web-related functionalities (HTTP requests, controllers).
 - **Spring Boot Actuator**: For monitoring the application health and exposing system information.
 - **Flyway**: For database migrations.